riadjoseph/royal-giraffe/src/pages/faq.md

       - question: Do you guarantee your SEO work?
         answer: >
-          Yes and no. I'll explain: We guarantee what we control, and an overnight change of algorithm is not one of them.
-If you face any SEO who guarantees results 100%, ask more questions.
+          Yes and no.

+          I'll explain: We guarantee what we control, and an overnight change of the algorithm is not one of them.

+          If you face a SEO expert who guarantees their results 100%, ask more questions to say the least.
       - {}
   - type: contact_section
     image: images/riad-profile-in-garden.jpg